-Only two major roads cross the Moor: others take a more cautious route around its outskirts.
-The only railway to penetrate the open Moor – to Princetown – closed in 1956.
+Only two major roads cross the Moor (others take a more cautious route around its outskirts) whlst the only railway to penetrate the open Moor closed in 1956.
 It is no accident that Dartmoor Prison was built at the very heart of the Moor, originally to house prisoners from the Napoleonic Wars and the American War of 1812.

 Approximately 130 sq km of the moor are owned or licensed by the Ministry of Defence for military training including three range areas used for live firing exercises.

-The Dartmoor National Park Authority provide additional information about the area, as well as further guidance for Ten Tors particpants.
+The Dartmoor National Park Authority provide additional information about the area, as well as further guidance for Ten Tors participants.
 This includes information about rare bird nesting areas, navigators notes and a Ten Tors leaders classroom resouce.
+Ten Tors supports the Authority's Donate To Dartmoor initiative which funds conservation and access work across the Moor.